crhammond88/TidyDataProject/CodeBook.md

 ##Original Information
-The following is a copy of the original README.txt included in the data set"
+The following is a copy of the original README.txt included in the data set:

-Human Activity Recognition Using Smartphones Dataset Version 1.0
+###Human Activity Recognition Using Smartphones Dataset
+Version 1.0
 ==================================================================
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.